WebKrumm/WebKrumm/README.md

 - 🌱 I’m currently learning advanced Java concepts and frameworks like Spring to build dynamic web applications.
 - 💞️ I’m looking to collaborate on innovative projects, especially those that involve web tech or automation.
 - 📫 How to reach me: Link me in Telegram @mrzzz_08
-- ⚡ Fun fact: I enjoy turning creative ideas into code, whether it's for fun or problem-solving!